-- For every chit invested, progress will be made at the end of that side's turn towards reaching the next level of research. - Per turn increments to achieve levels 1-3 in a technology field average 5% per turn, in reality between 2-7% per chit. - Per turn increments to achieve levels 4-5 in a technology field average 4% per turn, in reality between 2-6% per chit. - Research automatically succeeds in gaining the next level on reaching 100% progress, though there is a small chance of a breakthrough speeding up your progress by an extra 10-20% once the 45% threshold has been crossed. - The chance of a breakthrough once the 45% threshold has been crossed is 5% per turn per chit invested.

-- The Research Sharing feature and researching Spying & Intelligence can both speed up your research progress. - Research chits can be recouped at 50% of their original cost. - Costs rise with unit upgrades, generally by 10% per level of upgrade, though some like Anti-Submarine Warfare only cost 5% and others like Mobility cost 20% (30% for Germany).
+- For every chit invested, progress will be made at the end of that side's turn towards reaching the next level of research. - Per turn increments to achieve level 1 in a technology field average 5% per turn, in reality between 2-7% per chit. - Research automatically succeeds in gaining the next level on reaching 100% progress, though there is a small chance of a breakthrough being achieved before that point, once the 45% threshold has been crossed. - The chance of a breakthrough once the 45% threshold has been crossed is 5% per turn per chit invested. - The Research Sharing feature and researching Spying & Intelligence can both speed up your research progress. - Research chits can be recouped at 50% of their original cost. - Costs rise with unit upgrades, generally by 10% per level of upgrade, though some like Anti-Submarine Warfare only cost 5% and others like Mobility cost 20% (30% for Germany).